 - reasonable consumer expectations about safety

-If a product must already meet the requirements of an existing Jersey Safety Order, then it must follow that order, eg motorcycle helmets.
+If a product must already meet the requirements of an existing Jersey Safety Order, then it must follow that order.
+For example, motorcycle helmets.

 Consumer safety (Motorcycle helmets) Order 2006 on the Jersey Law website

-Your obligations under the law will be dependent on whether you're a distributor or a producer.
+Your obligations under the law depends on if you're either a:

-If you sell, supply or wholesale consumer goods you are a 'distributor'.
-This means you must meet certain obligations which include passing on all of the warnings and instructions that come with the goods.
+You're a distributor if you sell consumer goods, supply or wholesale.
+You must meet certain obligations including passing on all of the warnings and instructions that come with the goods.

 Product safety: information for distributors

-If you make your own goods or import consumer goods into the Island, you are a 'producer'.
-This means you must meet certain obligations which include traceability and monitoring requirements.
+You're a producer if you make your own goods or import consumer goods into the Island.
+You must meet certain obligations including traceability and monitoring requirements.